bcace/tay/README.md

 # Tay

-Flexible simulation runtime for spatial ABMs.
-The goal of Tay is to provide various space partitioning and multithreading setups so that simulations of different models can run efficiently.
-Setups should be interchangeable so that as the models change during development, or as simulations are run on different hardware, the runtime can adapt to the needs of the model.
+Tay is a simulation runtime for spatial ABMs containing a collection of space partitioning and multithreading setups with the goal of testing their suitability for running efficient simulations of different types of models.

 ## Where does the performance (usually) go?